MicrosoftDocs/azure-devops-docs/docs/extend/develop/service-endpoints.md

   -	The endpointId is the name of the build task field containing the custom endpoint type
   -	The REST call is chosen by the dataSourceName

-If you've added the Build Task successfully, you should now see the Build Task when adding tasks to a build definition
+If you've added the Build Task successfully, you should now see the Build Task when adding tasks to a build pipeline
 <img src="./_img/service-endpoint-build-task-selector.png" style="padding:10px;display:block;margin-left:auto;margin-right:auto">

 Once you've added the Build Task to your pipeline, confirm that it can see the Fabrikam endpoint you created.